 - Address: 233 S. Wacker Drive, Chicago

 If you want to see one of the best bird’s-eye views of the city skyline, take the Willis Tower elevator to the 103rd Floor.
 You can sit on The Ledge, a glass box that will let you look down below.
-New in 2021, check out the new, interactive Chicago-themed museum.
+Check out the new, interactive Chicago-themed museum.
 Read more in our Skydeck Chicago family guide.